alexander-danilenko/icons8-download-cli/README.md

 - 🛡️ **Filename Conflict Resolution**: Automatically handles duplicate filenames to prevent overwrites
 - 🖼️ **PNG Format**: Downloads PNG format icons (free format available on Icons8)

-> [!IMPORTANT]
+> [!WARNING]
-> CSV format is not supported.
-Only PNG format downloads are available.
+> - This tool uses the public, undocumented Icons8 website API (not the official Icons8 API).
+> - No API token is required or supported.
+> - **Only icons can be downloaded** - illustrations, stock photos, and other content types are not supported.
+> - Downloads are limited to PNG format only.

 ## 📋 Requirements